FrankfurtOceanic/PICFLIP/README.md

 Lastly, to change the cell size, use the slider then press the "r" key to reset the simulation.

-Be use to have all the 3rd party tools from assignment 3 before using cmake
+Be use to have all the 3rd party tools from assignment 3 before using cmake.
+Follow the set up as described before.